exposit/pythia-oracle/HELP.md

 *Reil is an expert wrestler (+3) and fairly strong (+2) but the town rowdy he's facing must have ogre heritage (-5).
 It's "even odds" if he can avoid being tossed out the window.*

+The "Show the odds" button just reveals the odds of each FU option returning a "yes".

-"How Much...?" returns a weighted response; the first part is empirical, the second in context of expected results.
+The "How Much" button returns a weighted response; the first part is empirical, the second in context of expected results.
 Choose the answer that makes the most sense for your question.

-__*But/And Clarifier*__

-From [Abulafia](http://www.random-generator.com/index.php?title=But_Cards).
-Having trouble thinking of a suitable 'and' or 'but'?
-Click on the appropriate button for inspiration.

->[likely: 6 2 5 ] Yes, and...<br>
->And you learn something about your enemies in the process.

 >__*"How much does it cost?"*__<br>
 >*[How Much?]
 A little or much less than expected.*